dladd/pyFormex/sphinx/bumpix.rst

 =======================
 Once the image has been written, reboot your computer from the USB stick.
 You may have to change your BIOS settings or use the boot menu to do that.
-On success, you will have a full Linux system running, containing pyFormex ready to use.
+On success, you will have a full GNU/Linux system running, containing pyFormex ready to use.
 There is even a start button in the toolbar at the bottom.